Lysosomal acid lipase deficiency: History

-Around 2010 both presentations have come to be known as LAL-D, as both are due to a deficiency of the LAL enzyme.
+Around 2010, both presentations came to be known as LAL-D, as both are due to a deficiency of the LAL enzyme.

-In 2015 an enzyme replacement therapy, sebelipase alfa, was approved in the US and EU for the treatment of human LAL enzyme deficiency.
-Before the approval of that drug, as of 2009 the two oldest survivors of LAL-D in the world were then aged 4 and 11; both of them had been treated with hematopoietic stem cell treatment.

 Research directions

-Some children with LAL-D have had an experimental therapy called hematopoietic stem cell transplantation (HSCT), also known as bone marrow transplant, to try to prevent the disease from getting worse.
-Data are sparse but there is a known high risk of serious complications including death, graft-versus-host disease.
+Some children with LAL-D have had an experimental therapy called hematopoietic stem cell transplantation, also known as bone marrow transplant, to try to prevent the disease from getting worse.
+Data are sparse, but a high risk of serious complications, including death and graft-versus-host disease, is known.